luka-group/Execution-Grounded-Reasoning/README.md

 # Code Execution as Grounded Supervision for LLM Reasoning

+This is the official repository for [Code Execution as Grounded Supervision for LLM Reasoning]()

+## Abstract

+We propose a scalable method for **generating verifiable CoT data to supervise the reasoning process of LLM by leveraging the determinism of program execution**.
+Unlike existing reasoning dataset generation methods that rely on costly human annotations or error-prone LLM-generated CoT, our approach **extracts verifiable, step-by-step reasoning traces from code execution** and **transforms them into a natural language CoT reasoning**, producing highly accurate reasoning traces.
+Models trained on our generated data demonstrate superior reasoning abilities across various domains, while generating fewer tokens during inference, effectively reducing overthinking and meaningless repetition.

 <p align="center">
     <img src="assets/overview.png" type="image/jpg"/>
 <p>

 ## Installation
 ```bash
 python -m venv venv